-It is a real honour to be the Director of Birmingham Catholic Primary Partnership (BCPP).
+It is a real honour to be the Director of the Catholic Primary Partnership.

-BCPP promotes schools working together in true partnership, sharing expertise and enriching the education of all children for the benefit Catholic Education across the West Midlands, ensuring that all pupils and staff are given the opportunities to become the person God has called them to be.
+The Catholic Primary Partnership promotes schools working together in true partnership, sharing expertise and enriching the education of all children for the benefit Catholic Education across England and Wales, ensuring that all pupils and staff are given the opportunities to become the person God has called them to be.

 Christ fully reveals who we really are and shows us our true dignity… We have to learn who we are so that we grow into who we are meant to be this is the process of humanization that is called education…

 Let education be a place of encounter and communal endeavour where we learn to be society and where society learns to be a supportive society.
 We have to learn new ways to build the human city.